-6. Address the rather sad looking lamp shades in the Hall and office/guest room.
+6. Address the lamp shades in the Hall and office/guest room.

-I’m not quite ready to get my tripod out, but I can report that I’ve already completed 1, 3, 4 and 6, and I’m a third of the way through 2, having repainted the hall and bedroom.
+I’m not quite ready to get my tripod out but I can report that I’ve already completed numbers one, three, four and six and I’m a third of the way through two.
 Go me!

-My restyle to date has been relatively inexpensive.
-I took advantage of the Homebase 15% weekends, and my lampshades and blinds were from John Lewis because I love classic pieces and most of all free delivery!
-A further declutter has given an even greater sense of space, and after years of vintage and kitsch I’m enjoying a more contemporary look.
+The restyle to date has been relatively inexpensive.
+I took advantage of the Homebase 15% weekends and my lampshades and blinds were from John Lewis enabling me to take advantage of the free delivery.
+A further declutter has given an even greater sense of space and after years of vintage and kitsch, I’m enjoying a more contemporary look.
 After all modern is the new vintage!

 There’s still some way to go but the positive changes have motivated me to continue.
 I’m looking forward to relaxing in my restyled apartment when the evenings draw in and I will, of course, share everything with you once it’s done.
 If you’re planning a restyle I’d love to hear your ideas – we can keep one another motivated!